alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 I worked writing a C cash register program.
 I lead a project to design and write a custom plug-in architecture.

-### 1996 to 1998: Intern at Plataforma Solar de Almería

-My first job was to rewrite the PSA website in something that allowed for some degree of automation.

 ## Volunteer Work